Cart 0

 After meeting Dr Holcombe I realized there were so many more layers to uncover giving the work a deeper meaning and the audience a richer experience.
 The idea of the individual is far from central in Australian Indigenous culture - particularly for those who still manage to live in communities bound by traditional law.
 Rather it is the collective that is paramount to survival in the longest continuing culture in the world.

-Article 27 will premiere in Mumbai and Dehli in March, 2019, and will feature SBO artists, Rubiks Collective and special guest artist Pandit Ashis Sengupta on tabla.
+Article 27 premiered in Mumbai and Dehli in March, 2019, and will feature SBO artists, Rubiks Collective and special guest artist Pandit Ashis Sengupta on tabla.

 INDIA.jpg